 While the pandemic has presented a unique set of challenges for all filmmakers, we have found ourselves to be in an incredibly strong position.
 The demand for Midas Man is outstanding, and due to the shortfall in movie production, the value of Midas Man is arguably higher than before the pandemic.

-We continue to follow the government's guidelines regarding filmmaking, and we are set to begin production in March 2021.
+We continue to follow the government's guidelines regarding filmmaking, and we are set to begin production in Summer 2021.

 These are indeed, unique times.
 Whatever hardships you may have experienced through the COVID-19 pandemic, you can feel rest assured that Midas Man will not only be made but will go onto become the definitive movie on Brian Epstein and his legacy.